 Whether or not it is safe to drive can be complicated, particularly when the person is only mildly impaired.
 Some believe that driving privileges should not be taken away until a person is clearly an unsafe driver.

 But can you identify an unsafe driver before an accident occurs?

 Driving requires amazing coordination — the eyes, brain, and muscles must process information and respond to it quickly.
 Driving skills may seem sufficient until an unexpected situation occurs when a person with dementia can panic or freeze with indecision.
-A University of California study found that the driving skills of people with mild Alzheimer's were significantly poorer than those of other elderly people, including those with some other forms of dementia.

 One way to gauge the risk is to observe the person's general behavior.
 If friends and family see their loved one exhibit poor judgment, inattentiveness to what's going on around him or her, clumsiness, and slow or inappropriate reactions, then that person should not get behind the wheel.